sakshamphul/estOLS-Application/README.md

      estOLS -x FILENAME_X_MATRIX -Y FILENAME_Y_MATRIX -size_n INT -size_m INT -o display

-Use X_50_10 and Y_10_1 file to get a sense at the format of the input files for X and Y matrices respectively.
+Use X_50_10 and Y_10_1 files to get a sense at the format of the input files for X and Y matrices respectively.

 To run OLS computation with randomly set values for matrix X and Y, replace FILENAME with "random" keyword: